-On one hand, water flow at our sites is energetic with moderate to high current velocities (ranging from 0.25 to 2 ms-1; Shaghude et al., 2002), sediments are poorly sorted, and both sediment accumulation and the amount of fine sediments (~1% <63 size fraction) is low (Table 1).
-These ecosystem properties are characteristic of low-depositional environments and would support the viewpoint that low OC deposition of aboveground autochthonous litter and allochthonous inputs are limiting OC accumulation.
-However, the high autochthonous inputs of belowground tissues (up to 1074 g DWm-2) at our sites places up to an estimated 386.6 g OC m-2 directly into the sediment, providing direct evidence that OC enters the sediment.
-The C:N ratio (97) of these belowground inputs approach a theoretical threshold (100) where litter decomposition greatly slows due to nutrient limitation of decomposers (Zechmeister-Boltenstern et al., 2015), and if the tissues of T. ciliatum are similar to other long-lived seagrass species they contain a high abundance of complex chemical compounds such as lignin (Kaal et al., 2016; Klap et al., 2000; Papenbrock, 2012; Trevathan-Tackett et al., 2017).
-Low OC storage with high autochthonous inputs gives greater weight to the argument that OC is not stabilized within the coarse, shallow sediments of our sites, despite the low-quality of seagrass inputs.
+On the one hand, water flow at our sites is energetic with moderate to high current velocities (ranging from 0.25 to 2 ms^{-1} ; Shaghude et al., 2002), sediments are poorly sorted, and both sediment accumulation and the amount of fine sediment ($\sim 1 \% < 63$ size fraction) is low (Table 1).
+These ecosystem properties are characteristic of low-deposition environments and would support the viewpoint that low OC deposition of AG autochthonous litter and allochthonous inputs limits OC accumulation.
+However, the high autochthonous inputs of BG tissues (up to 1074 g DW m^{-2}) at our sites places up to an estimated $386.6 \text{ g OC m}^{-2}$ directly into the sediment, providing direct evidence that OC enters the sediment.
+The C: N ratio (97) of these BG inputs approaches a theoretical threshold (100) at which litter decomposition greatly slows due to nutrient limitation of decomposers (Zechmeister-Boltenstern et al., 2015), and if the tissues of T. ciliatum are similar to other long-lived seagrass species they contain a high abundance of complex chemical compounds such as lignin (Kaal et al., 2016; Klap et al., 2000; Papenbrock, 2012; Trevathan-Tackett et al., 2017).
+Low OC storage with high autochthonous inputs gives greater weight to the argument that OC is not stabilized within the coarse, shallow sediments of our sites, despite the low quality of seagrass inputs.

-These results fit within the emerging framework that the stabilization of OC within soils and sediments is a whole-ecosystem property (Lehmann and Kleber, 2015; Schmidt et al., 2011).
+These results fit within the emerging framework that the stabilization of OC within soils and sediments is a wholeecosystem property (Lehmann and Kleber, 2015; Schmidt et al., 2011).
 This view posits that all organic matter can decay quickly if conditions are right (Gramss et al., 1999; Hamer et al., 2004; Hazen et al., 2010; Wiesenberg et al., 2004).
 However, decomposition can be altered by ecosystem properties that impede the microbial access to, or remineralization of, certain molecules (Lehmann and Kleber, 2015; Schmidt et al., 2011).
-For example, in sediments with low oxygen concentrations, the decomposition of complex, recalcitrant OC can be impeded (due to a lack of electron acceptors or enzyme cofactors that require oxygen), resulting in the selective preservation of 'oxygen-sensitive' OC (Arnarson and Keil, 2007; Burdige, 2007; Burdige and Lerman, 2006; Hedges and Keil, 1995; 1999; Keil and Mayer, 2014).
-Likewise, sediment minerology and aggregation can reduce the bioavailability and accessibility of OC to microbes and enzymes (Arnarson and Keil, 2001; 2007; Hedges and Keil, 1999; Keil and Mayer, 2014; Mikutta et al., 2006; Schrumpf et al., 2013; Six et al., 2004; 1998; Sollins et al., 1996; Tisdall and Oades, 1982).
+For example, in sediments with low oxygen concentrations, the decomposition of complex, recalcitrant OC can be impeded (due to a lack of electron acceptors or enzyme cofactors that require oxygen), resulting in the selective preservation of oxygen-sensitive OC (Arnarson and Keil, 2007; Burdige, 2007; Burdige and Lerman, 2006; Hedges and Keil, 1995; 1999; Keil and Mayer, 2014).
+Likewise, sediment mineralogy and aggregation can reduce the bioavailability and accessibility of OC to microbes and enzymes (Arnarson and Keil, 2001; 2007; Hedges and Keil, 1999; Keil and Mayer, 2014; Mikutta et al., 2006; Schrumpf et al., 2013; Six et al., 2004; 1998; Sollins et al., 1996; Tisdall and Oades, 1982).
 Alternatively, in the absence of ecosystem controls, even low-quality, chemically complex compounds such as lignin can be degraded relatively quickly (Dittmar and Lara, 2001).
 This view shifts plant input quality into an auxiliary role, with the persistence of sediment OC ultimately determined by geophysical properties of the sediment.